MicrosoftLearning/mslearn-mlops/docs/06-automate-model-training.md

 					- main
 		```

-1. Commit the updated workflow file and push it to the **main** branch of your fork.
+1. Commit the updated workflow file and push it to the **main** branch of your repository.
 1. In GitHub, go to **Settings** > **Branches** and select **Add branch protection rule**.
 1. Configure a rule for the **main** branch that prevents direct pushes.
 At a minimum, select:
 		- **Branch name pattern**: `main`.